NalediMadlopha/data-structure-and-algorithms/README.md

 **Graph** − an arrangement of vertices and edges where some of the nodes are connected to each other through links.

+## Algorithms

+An algorithm is a step-by-step procedure, which defines a set of instructions to be executed in a certain order to get the desired output.
+Algorithms are generally created independent of underlying languages, i.e. an algorithm can be implemented in more than one programming language.

+From the data structure point of view, following are some important categories of algorithms −

+**Search** − algorithm to search an item in a data structure.

+**Sort** − algorithm to sort items in a certain order.

+**Insert** − algorithm to insert item in a data structure.

+**Update** − algorithm to update an existing item in a data structure.

+**Delete** − algorithm to delete an existing item from a data structure.